Advanced Occlusion & TMD

 Who Should Attend

 Any dentist who wants more knowledge and skill with TMD and occlusal problems.
-This continuing dental education course is a core module in the Certificate Program in Contemporary Restorative and Esthetic Dentistry.
+This continuing dental education course is an elective module in the Certificate Program in Contemporary Restorative and Esthetic Dentistry.
 Please note: completion of Occlusion & Function is a prerequisite for this course.

 Illustrated lectures, demonstrations, round table case discussions, laboratory exercises, patient participation.